jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 When nagging about TPS reports made us unhappy, we bought bigger TVs, cars, and houses.
 When the middle-class got too angry, we'd turn to Left and Right politics.
 We thought marching in a Tea Party parade, or watching a Bernie Sanders political speech, was doing our part to solve our society's problems.

 It wasn't.
-The truth is Big Government (Left), and Big Business (Right) came together to make a philosophy of Left/Right technological stagnation for Main Street.
+The truth is Big Government (Left), and Big Business (Right) came together to make a philosophy of Left/Right anti-evolution for Main Street.

-And, we're feeling the problems of stagnation right now.
+And, we're feeling the consequences of our technological stagnation right now.
 Because everyone in the middle-class is depending on our weakened manufacturing base, overburdened healthcare system, and in general, our dated economy to provide for us during and after this great pandemic.

 Since entering the Internet Age in 1970, debt levels skyrocketed because our society is being forced to use Industrial Age tools.
 Governments try to solve the mix-match by printing money.
 Workers aren't allowed to be productive enough to pay for ourselves.
 The result is more evermore debt.
 And we're justifiably frightened, wondering what's going to happen next in the economy, international relations, and in general, what the future holds for a species that resists life's demand to evolve.